Mr-Cyb3rgh0st/Mr-Cyb3rgh0st/README.md

 I am a simple person.🤫 I am  simple coder.🤨 I am a student. 😍 I am a black man in a Gray mask.😎 I am a noob Hacker.😘

-Skills:PYTHON
+Skills: Python

-- 🔭 I’m currently working on Facebook
+- 🔭 I’m currently working on Python
 - 🌱 I’m currently learning Sololearn
 - 💬 Ask me about Python
 - 📫 How to reach me: Try and try